archivesunleashed/archivesunleashed.org/content/cohorts2021-2022/index.md

 We thank you for your interest in our Cohort program!

-Submissions are now closed, but will reopen in March 2022 for a second round.
+Submissions are now closed, but will reopen in February 2022 for a second round.

 ## The Cohorts